City of Charlotte

 Carolina Ascent FC Clinches Second Straight Playoff Berth

-An 89th-minute header from Aby Baisden locked in Ascent's second consecutive playoff spot and extended the team's unbeaten run to eight matches.
+An 89th-minute header from Rylee Baisden locked in Ascent's second consecutive playoff spot and extended the team's unbeaten run to eight matches.

 Charlotte City Council Passes First Post-Sales-Tax Transit Budget, Sends Street Vending Back to Committee